 Doing Ethnography - ANTH324

-This unit provides an introduction to fieldwork in cultural anthropology.
-As the primary goal of the unit is to teach students how to do ethnographic fieldwork, over the semester students engage in first-hand research where they regularly participate in and observe a cultural scene of their own choosing.
-Weekly meetings frame the fieldwork process as students learn anthropological methodology under the guidance of an experienced staff member, and then apply this knowledge to their ethnographic study.
-These meetings also provide the opportunity for students to share their fieldwork experiences with each other, and discuss the methodological issues and concerns raised by their own studies.
+What tools do cultural anthropologists use to observe humans and make sense of their actions in the world?
+This unit provides an introduction to the practical, methodological, and ethical dimensions of ethnographic research.
+As the primary goal of the unit is to teach students how to conduct ethnographic fieldwork, over the semester students engage in first-hand research projects where they regularly participate in and observe a cultural scene of their own choosing.
+Weekly meetings frame the fieldwork process as students learn anthropological research methods under the guidance of an experienced staff member, and then apply this knowledge to their ethnographic study.
+These meetings provide students an opportunity to share their fieldwork experiences with each other, discuss the methodological issues, and workshop concerns raised by their own studies.
 Simultaneously students will read several classic ethnographies to develop an understanding of the relationship between ethnographic research and ethnographic writing.
 The program culminates in a report (or mini ethnography) due at the close of the semester.

 S1 Day - Session 1, North Ryde, Day

 S2 Day - Session 2, North Ryde, Day

 Course structures, including unit offerings, are subject to change.